soltex-router/SOLTEX_ROUTER/README.md

 # SOLTEX_ROUTER Agent SDK
 **Fund one treasury.
 Run 10,000 autonomous agents.**

+##THE SERVICE IS CURRENTLY INCOMPLETE, DO NOT MAKE ANY PURCHASES UNTIL THIS WARNING DISAPPEARS

 Solana's first zero-gas, MEV-protected intent router for AI Agents.

 Stop manually funding hundreds of bot wallets with SOL dust. `solana-agent-router` is a meta-routing SDK that completely abstracts gas fees and Jito tips, allowing your AI agents to execute swaps with 0.0000 SOL balance.